 Borama Awdal, Somalia Travel Guide

-The surrounding hills provide informal hiking opportunities, but safety precautions are important.
+The surrounding hills provide informal opportunities for hiking, but safety precautions are important.

 Informal hiking in hills around Borama is possible.